Gordana Vunjak-Novakovic: Recognition

 In 2007, Vunjak-Novakovic became the first woman engineer to receive the distinction of giving the Director's Lecture at the National Institute of Health.
 In 2008, she was inducted into the Women in Technology International Hall of Fame, and in 2009, she was elected to the New York Academy of Sciences.
 One year later she received the Clemson Award of the Society of Biomaterials "for significant contributions to the literature on the science or technology of biomaterials."
 Vunjak-Novakovic is currently serving on the Council of NIBIB, and has previously served as a Chair of Fellows of the American Institute for Medical and Biological Engineering.
 She is a fellow of the Biomedical Engineering Society, a fellow of AAAS, and a founding fellow of TERMIS.
 She is a member of the Academia Europaea, Serbian Academy of Sciences and Arts, and one of Foreign Policy 100 leading global thinkers for 2014.
 She is the recipient of the Robert A. Pritzker Distinguished Lecture Award for 2017, the premier award of the Biomedical Engineering Society.

-In 2012 she was elected to the National Academy of Engineering "for bioreactor systems and modeling approaches for tissue engineering and regenerative medicine," becoming the first woman at Columbia to ever earn that prestigious distinction.
+In 2012 she was elected to the National Academy of Engineering "for bioreactor systems and modeling approaches for tissue engineering and regenerative medicine," becoming the first woman at Columbia to ever earn the prestigious distinction.
 Two years later this was followed by the elections to the National Academy of Medicine, and the National Academy of Inventors.
 In 2019, she was elected to the American Academy of Arts and Sciences.

 In 2017, Vunjak-Novakovic was appointed to the rank of University Professor at Columbia University, the institution's highest academic honor reserved for a small number of faculty who have made the most important contributions to their field of study, and serve the university as a whole.

 In February 2021, she was awarded the Sretenje order of the Republic of Serbia.
 In July 2021, she was as awarded the Popular Prize by the European Inventor Award.

 Her work has been featured in The New York Times, Scientific American, Forbes Magazine, National Public Radio (NPR), and the BBC.
 She appeared in 2018 as herself in the documentary film Tesla Nation.